sroudnitsky/Something-New/README.md

 2018-03-13

 # Background
 Write Java class QuickSort, which will use partitioning to recursively sort an array of ints.
+Develop and implement a mechanism for timing your QuickSort implementation.
+Assess the Big-Oh runtime classifacation in the best case, average case, and the worst case.

 # Hypothesis
-your assessment of QuickSort’s Big-Oh runtime classification, abstracted to the algorithm level, in the
-    best case,
-    average or most likely case, and
-    worst case
+- What do you think are the Big-Oh runtimes for best, worst, and average cases?

 # Experiment Methodology
 In QuickSortTester.java, the main method contains a while loop that randomly populates an array of n elements, starting at 1 and incrementing by 1 up to a 100000-element array.
 Each time, it uses System.currenttimemillis to determine the amount of time that has elapsed from the start to end of the qsort() method (which uses the algorithm to sort the array).
 These values are stored in a csv file when, in the terminal, you run by entering `java QuickSortTester >>Data.csv`.